Overcoming Traditional No-Go Theorems: Quantum Advantage in Multiple Access Channels: Quantum Advantages

-{\it Results.--} Going beyond the point-to-point communication scenario with one sender and one receiver, our first example deals with a MAC which involves two senders.
+Going beyond the point-to-point communication scenario, our first example deals with a MAC which involves two senders and one receiver.
 Each of the senders are given independent two-bit strings ${\bf x}\in\{0,1\}^{\times2}$ and ${\bf y}\in\{0,1\}^{\times2}$, respectively; and the receiver produces a two-bit output strings ${\bf a}\in\{0,1\}^{\times2}$.
 Quantum strategy reproducing the MAC is as follows: the senders respectively employ the encodings